MinLL/MinAI/README.md

   * "Min: That's awesome!" → "Min: By Ysmir, that's incredible!"

 ### Sapience
 * This mod exposes an option allowing you to dynamically enable / disable AI for all actors near the player.
 This generally means that you can just walk up to any NPC in the world, and start interacting with them seamlessly.
-This also implements radiant dialogue (Similar to the mantella feature), except more powerful / less buggy.
+This also implements radiant dialogue, except more powerful / less buggy.

 ### CHIM-Specific Configuration Options:
 (found in File Explorer: \\wsl.localhost\DwemerAI4Skyrim3\var\www\html\HerikaServer\ext\minai_plugin\config.php) (You can easily access this folder by running the tools/AI-FF Plugins Folder file in your DwemerAI4Skyrim3 directory)